 3. Provide tips on problem words

-If your employee is ever stuck in a tight spot and they can’t remember the NATO alphabet, the most important thing they can do is avoid using “problem” words.
-Make sure that your staff are aware of terms like “N for Knife” which can confuse.
+If your employee is ever stuck in a tight spot and can’t remember the NATO alphabet, the most important thing they can do is avoid using “problem” words.
+Ensure that your staff are aware of terms like “N for Knife”, which can confuse.

 Words with “silent” letters should always stay out of the phonetic alphabet, even if your employees need to customise the terms they use at times.